OVS Meets Continual Learning: Towards Sustainable Open-Vocabulary Segmentation: Experiments

+When $T$ is small, the interpolation factor $\lambda$ becomes overly smoothed, which prevents the expert models for each dataset from being utilized.
+This leads to performance degradation on the incremental dataset.
+In contrast, when $T$ is large, $\lambda$ converges to values close to 0 or 1, resulting in the selective use of a single expert model.
+This degrades performance on the zero-shot dataset.
+These findings suggest that appropriately integrating multiple models is essential for effective generalization to zero-shot datasets, and that extreme interpolation factors hinder this process.

+\myparagraph{Decoder Interpolation.} Unlike our method, which fine-tunes the entire decoder for each dataset, existing MoE-based continual learning methods~\citep{le2024mixture, sprompt} primarily adopt Visual Prompt Tuning (VPT), where only a small subset of parameters is trained for each incremental dataset.
+This approach differs from ours in two key aspects: expert models consist of only partial decoder parameters, and a single expert is selected at inference time instead of performing interpolation.
+To assess the effectiveness of our full decoder fine-tuning strategy, we replace it with the VPT-based approach and compare their performance.

-\myparagraph{Replacing Weight Interpolation with Prompts.} In this experiment, we compare the performance of replacing our method's weight interpolation (Algorithm~\ref{alg:inference_process}, Steps 4-5) with prompt-based alternatives.
-The prompt implementation follows these steps: 1) For each domain, we train only the decoder’s query and positional embeddings, then store them in a prompt pool.
-2) During inference, we compute interpolation factors for each domain using our method.
-3) We select the domain with the highest interpolation factor and replace the original decoder’s query and positional embeddings with those from the corresponding prompt in the prompt pool~\citep{sprompt}.
-As shown in Table~\ref{tab:prompt}, the prompt-based approach results in lower performance compared to our method on both the \pretraining and the fine-tuning dataset.
-Therefore, we conclude that weight interpolation is more effective for our task than using the prompt-based approach.
+Specifically, we implement the prompt tuning method based on \cite{sprompt} as follows: (1) for each incremental dataset, we train only the decoder’s object queries and positional embeddings and store them in a prompt pool; (2) during inference, we compute interpolation factors for each dataset using the same procedure as our method; (3) we identify the dataset with the highest interpolation factor; and (4) retrieve the corresponding object queries and positional embeddings from the prompt pool and apply them to the decoder for prediction.